 However, this type of layout system raises speed issues in situations like when the contiguous block is full, it needs to get another block which in turn increases the execution time.

-Let us sum up what we’ve learnt in this article so far:
+Let us sum up what we have learnt in this article so far: